This Sugar-Free Pineapple Lush Cake has been one of the most popular posts on my blog lately so it seemed like a great time to update it!

 - 1 (1.5 oz) box of Jell-O Sugar-free Vanilla pudding mix (just the mix, do not make the pudding!)

-- Bake the cake in a 9×13″ cake pan and allow it to cool completely!!
+- Bake the cake in a 9×13″ cake pan according to package directions.
+Allow it to cool completely!!

 - In a mixing bowl, stir together the dry pudding mix, Cool Whip, and pineapple.
 Mix it until it’s thoroughly combined!